-Tell me if I have a drinking problem in five minutes or less!
+Tell me if I have a drinking problem!

 I am beginning to wonder whether I have a drinking problem.
 How would you suggest I evaluate my situation?

 How much is alcohol hurting you?
 In what ways?
 Describe the negative consequences and the positive consequences of your drinking over the last month.
 Do you wish you were drinking less?
 Why?

 Actually, now that I’ve thought about these things, it seems like I have a “getting drunk” problem rather than a drinking problem.
 Is there such a thing?

 Alcohol is only hurting me because I drink too much when I get the opportunity to drink at all, particularly at social occasions (like going out for dinner and drinks with a friend, or going to a party).
 I’m a grad student, so I’m usually too busy and stressed out to go to these otherwise typical functions, and when I do, I really overdo it: I usually can’t remember a few conversations or moments from the end of the night, occasionally I end up vomiting the next morning, and I’m usually hungover on the day after.
 Though many of my friends get drunk often, and I can’t say I mind being drunk at the time, it just seems like I’ve lost control and end up getting TOO drunk all the time.
 I don’t know when to stop before this point (certainly not the three drink limit the doctors have prescribed because then I just wouldn’t be drunk enough, or so my attitude was til recently) but I think I used to have a good feel for what my limit was (back in college when I was going out or drinking more often, actually).

 It’s interesting that you asked about positive consequences, because those things are usually thought to be completely immature, like having more fun, or being more relaxed (both of which seem to be true).